Rion-des-Landes

 Rion-des-Landes (/fr/; Arrion, before 1962: Rion) is a commune in the Landes department in Nouvelle-Aquitaine in southwestern France.
 On 1 January 2017, the former commune of Boos was merged into Rion-des-Landes.

 Geography

 Rion-des-Landes is located in the centre of the Landes department.

-Château Bellegarde in Rion-des-Landes.
-It dates to the 14th century.
+Château Bellegarde in Rion-des-Landes was built in the first half of the 19th century.

+Population

+The population data in the table below refer to the commune of Rion-des-Landes proper, in its geography at the given years.